 Northeast Ohio SPCA is continuing to take careful measures to protect our customers, staff and our pets during these unparalleled times.
 Please read our new policies and procedures below:

 Adoptions and Shelter Visits

-Thank you so much for your patience and understanding as we navigate through these unprecedented times.
-Together, we can continue to save lives!
+Thank you so much for your patience and understanding.

 With the expected peak in COVID-19 cases still ahead of us, Northeast Ohio SPCA is strongly encouraging all pet owners to be ready in the event of an emergency.
 It is important to plan ahead to protect your furry family members in case your own health is compromised.

 1. Prepare an emergency kit: Keep at least a 2-week supply of pet food and water for your pets, as well as any medications they may need along with a travel crate.